 In March 2018, our little family of four set off on an adventure of a lifetime around sub-Saharan Africa in a Land Rover Defender.
 Our boys were just 2 and 4 years old at the time and we had no 4×4 experience whatsoever.
 If you’re looking for a driving through Africa blog and ultimate travel Africa tips, you’ve come to the right place.
-In this post I answer all your questions about how to self drive Africa overland with kids.
+In this post I answer all your questions and more about how to self drive Africa overland with kids.

 Our 101 days overlanding Africa with kids took us from South Africa, up to Tanzania and round to Namibia.
 A total of 15000 kilometres and 5 border crossings.
 We dealt with corrupt officials, impassable roads, once-in-a-generation weather events, and of course the usual toddler tantrums along the way.
 But all that pales into insignificance when I think of the seemingly endless nights camping under the African stars, the incredible wildlife experiences, the warm welcome from villages we passed, and the tighter bond we formed as a family.
 Africa stole our hearts and we will be forever changed by the experience.

-I received so many questions about travelling Africa overland with kids, that I decided to put together this post to hopefully answer everything about how to self drive Africa overland with kids, and provide you with all our overlanding Africa tips.
+I received so many questions about our overland Africa trip, that I decided to put together this post to hopefully answer everything about how to self drive Africa overland with kids, and provide you with all our overlanding Africa tips.
 Out of all our family overland trips, this one is by far the best.

 This is the first question that people seem to ask about travelling Africa with kids.
 The entire continent gets such an awful rap from the media and many people believe that every country in Africa is struggling with war, crime, famine, drought, disease and has generally received a bad handout from the gods above.
 Whilst Africa does indeed have its problems, every country is very different from its neighbour and we never once felt unsafe or threatened in the countries we travelled throughout the entire 101 days.
 Apart from the odd difficult border guard or police official, we received an extremely warm welcome throughout Africa.